circleci/circleci-docs/jekyll/_cci2/getting-started.md

 {{ site.baseurl }}/assets/img/docs/getting-started-guide-exp/quick-start--second-step.svg
 {%- endcapture -%}

-{% include getting-started-section-header.html title="02 Dig into your first pipeline" content=content imagePath=header-banner-2 %}
+{% include getting-started-section-header.html title="02 Dig into your first pipeline" id="first-pipeline" content=content imagePath=header-banner-2 %}

 {% capture content %}
 Click on the green Success button to see details about the workflow.
 The hello-world <a class="no-external-icon" href="https://circleci.com/docs/2.0/concepts/#pipelines">pipeline</a> ran one job called <b>say-hello</b> within the <a class="no-external-icon" href="https://circleci.com/docs/2.0/concepts/#workflows">workflow</a>.
 Click into the job to see the steps that ran.